AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Getting a shell
 ---------------

-Before the course: set yourself up with a bash shell.
+Before the course: set yourself up with a BASH shell.
 Connect to a server or open on your own computer.
+Examples and demos given during the lecture are done on Triton, though should work on all other Linux installations.
 Ask for help if needed:

 - Linux and Mac users: just open a terminal window.
 - Windows users: install PuTTY [#]_ then SSH to any interactive server